Poppy Build Guide by FinalFan

 Last hitting:

-Poppy does not have good lane-clearing abilities, due to total lack of AOE (unless you got Tiamat), but there is nothing the matter with her ability to last hit.
+Poppy does not have good lane-clearing abilities, due to total lack of AOE (unless you got Tiamat), but she is actually quite good at last hitting.
 She has strong autoattacks, made stronger if W is stacked, and her Q has a fast cooldown and relatively cheap cost, and can be used to "double tap" a second minion right after last hitting with a normal autoattack.
 (Or, to fix a failed last hit.)

 Turret farming:

 Poppy can farm under turrets with the greatest of ease, due to the aforementioned.
 If she is not underleveled, she can one-hit a melee minion that has taken two turret hits.
-If she has full stacks of W, she can often one-hit a caster minion that has taken one turret hit, but this is less reliable.
+If she has full stacks of W, she can often one-hit a caster minion that has taken one turret hit, but usually only if you've taken +AD masteries or the minion has been damaged a bit by other minions.
 You can Q it to make sure, or hit it once before the turret hit and once after, if you don't have W stacked.
 The only difficulty is if your own minions damage an enemy minion to where you can't predict how many turret hits and autoattacks will kill it.

 Buy Health Potions: